The Last Movie: Filming

-Hopper spent much of 1970 in Peru, bringing many of his actor and musician friends to Peru—including singer Kris Kristofferson and director Samuel Fuller—and shooting the film under the working title Chinchero.
+Hopper spent much of 1970 in Peru, bringing many of his actor and musician friends to that country, including singer Kris Kristofferson and director Samuel Fuller, and shooting the film under the working title Chinchero.

-Stewart Stern later said the film was ruined by improvisation saying "That script wasn't taken out of my hands so much as put aside.
+Stern later said the film was ruined by improvisation, saying "That script wasn't taken out of my hands so much as put aside.
 It's still perfectly serviceable."
-Stern did not go on location but at Hopper's request, he went to look at a rough cut in Taos: "Mainly, what I felt was very disappointed, not only that he didn't use the scenes as they were written in the screenplay and that he chose to improvise with people who were not up to that kind of improvisation, but also that he hadn't shot scenes that were essential.
+Stern did not go on location, but at Hopper's request, he went to look at a rough cut in Taos: "Mainly, what I felt was very disappointed, not only that he didn't use the scenes as they were written in the screenplay and that he chose to improvise with people who were not up to that kind of improvisation, but also that he hadn't shot scenes that were essential.
 Including the ending of the picture."
 He then asked Hopper to shoot the scenes as written but that Hopper would not do it.
 "He acknowledges the value of the screenplay, but feels that that wasn't the picture that he had in mind then, and that he certainly isn't ashamed of having done what he did.
 I absolutely respect him for that."
 Despite these disagreements, Stern said he would be willing to collaborate with Hopper again.